isbeorn/nina.docs/docs/tabs/framing.md

      ![Mosaic](../images/tabs/framing_mosaic.PNG)

 7. **Recenter Image**
-    * When using a survey source, redownloads an image of the region centered on the current coordinates set by the framing rectangle (15)
+    * When using a survey source, re-downloads an image of the region centered on the current coordinates set by the framing rectangle (15)
     * When using cached images or file source, the framing rectangle is centered on the image center

 8. **Slew**